lxs602/---FSung-font/README.md

  1. Download 全宋體 - FSung font.zip<br>
 2a.
 On Windows 10 or later: Open the zip file, then right-click on each font, and choose "Install".<br>
 2b.
 On Linux, extract to /usr/share/fonts .<br>
 2c.
-On MacOs 10.3 or later: Open the zip file, click on each font to open it, then click "Install" at the bottom right-hand corner.<br>
+On MacOs 10.3 or later: Open the zip file, click on each font to open it, then click "Install" at the bottom right-hand corner.<br><br>

 ## More Information